BhatiMansi/SOC-NWChem/README.md

 * **Stand-alone Utility:** Designed to be flexible and adaptable to various electronic structure outputs.

 ## Implementation Details
 The code is written in **Python**, designed for ease of use and integration into broader molecular dynamics workflows.
+For detailed setup and advanced configuration, please refer to Manual.pdf